The bold look of the New Zealand Flax, Phormium tenax [FOR-mee-um TEN-aks] helps add a dramatic touch using potted plants for patio or balcony design.

 - Phormium ‘ Yellow Wave’

-Consider using the plant in garden design and putting the plant on display around a patio or balcony where it can get enough sunlight.
+Consider using the plant in garden design and putting the plant on display around a patio or balcony as a container plant where it can get enough sunlight.

 If you’re lucky enough to live in a warmer region, the plant looks great when paired with shorter plants in a flower garden.